-The Cambridge IGCSE Biology (0610) syllabus is designed to cultivate a thorough understanding of biological principles and their application in the real world.
+The Cambridge IGCSE Biology (0610) syllabus for 2026–2028 offers a comprehensive and globally respected curriculum designed to foster deep scientific understanding and practical skills in learners.
 This course is aimed at students aged 14-16 years and provides a solid foundation for further study in biology or related subjects.
-It focuses on both theoretical understanding and practical abilities.

 Key Objectives